googlearchive/appengine-goplus/README.md

-# appengine-plus-go
+# appengine-goplus

-This sample application has a simple purpose: displaying the most recent "Gopher" image from the Google+ public stream.
+`goplus` is a sample application with a simple purpose: displaying the most recent "Gopher" image from the Google+ public stream.

 It shows how to build a simple App Engine web application that call